hellmake/CAST-Imaging-Workshop/content/3_DetailedResults/33_Health.md

 Go back to the applications list (for instance through the top menu, by clicking on ***DASHBOARDS*** and then ***Applications Results***) and find the *Flight Booking* application.
 {{% notice tip %}}
-You can sort tables by any column (ascending or descending) and this one also provides a search box for when the portfolio is getting big.
+You can sort tables by any column (ascending or descending) and this one also provides a search box for when the portfolio is large.
 {{% /notice %}}
-Once you've reached the individual application's dashboard, check out that ***PPT Report*** button in the top right:
+Once you've reached the individual application's dashboard, check out the ***PPT Report*** button in the top right:
 ![A fullyy automated report](/images/DetailedHealth-5.png)

 Go ahead and request a Powerpoint report containing the data of your choosing.
-In a matter of minutes, you'll get a complete automated report containing all the application's detailed intel ready to download or conveniently delivered to your mailbox.
+In a matter of minutes, you'll get a complete automated report containing all the application's detailed insights ready to download or conveniently delivered to your mailbox.

 ## Onto the big picture
-Now that we've seen the details of what CAST Highlight does, it's time for us to take some altitude...
+Now that we've seen the details of what CAST Highlight does, it's time for us to get some altitude...